raccoons-co/FailFast/README.md

 - `@Test` is used to annotate a method as test method to check the correct behaviour/functionality, features of an application.

-- `@ParametrizedTest` is used to annotate a method as parameterized test method.
+- `@ParameterizedTest` is used to annotate a method as parameterized test method.
 `@ParameterizedTest` methods must specify at least one `@ArgumentsSource`.

 - `@ArgumentsSource` is a repeatable annotation that is used to provide an *Array* of *Arguments*